Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Summary and Conclusion

-The maximum mass of a neutron star is an important quantity to have a bound on the NS mass, as well as the limit of the astrophysical black hole formation scenario.
-The maximum-mass sequence is the rightmost M-R sequence of the M-R contour, and as we impose additional constraints, the maximum-mass sequence shifts to the right along with the edge of the contour.
-For a given sequence, the maximum-compact star and maximum-mass star coincide; however, for a given ensemble of EoS for a particular class, the maximum-mass and maximum-compact sequences are very different.
-The maximum-compact sequence lies significantly to the left of the maximum mass sequence, mainly in the intermediate radius range.
-Although the change in the value of maximum compactness is small with the imposition of additional constraints, the change in the M-R sequence of the maximum compactness is significant.

-The EoS associated with the maximum-mass configuration exhibits pronounced stiffening, beginning as early as within the CET band.
-The maximum-compact sequence has a smaller slope (softer part) at low density and a very stiff part at high density.
-It overshoots the maximum mass sequence at high densities.
-The EoS tries to maximise compactness by keeping the star as massive as possible while reducing the radius as small as possible.
-This trade-off is possible if one has a softer, low-density region where gravity can compress the matter significantly, and a stiff core that keeps the mass of the star relatively high.
-For the discontinuous EoS, the maximum-mass sequence has PT at high density, whereas the maximum-compact sequence has PT at low density.
-The maximum-mass star has a tiny quark core, whereas the maximum-compact star has a substantial quark core.

-The Bayesian analysis of the EoS construction parameters for the NICER and GW observations, including the speed of sound and chemical potential, reflects the fact that the low-density EoS remains well constrained up to around $2$ times the nuclear saturation density, independent of its high-density behaviour.
-In contrast, the high-density EoS shows a broader distribution, reflecting the uncertainty of the EoS even after NICER and GW constraints.
-However, the non-monotonic EoS shows a peak in the intermediate density range (governed mainly by the observational constraints), and the observational constraints prefer that the density jump for the discontinuous EoS class be small.
+The Bayesian analysis of the parameters (for the three classes of EoS) shows that the low-density EoS remains well-constrained till $2$ times the nuclear saturation density, independent of its high-density behaviour.
+In contrast, the high-density EoS shows a broader distribution, reflecting the uncertainty of the EoS.
+The non-monotonous EoS shows a peak in the intermediate density range, and the observational constraints favour a small density discontinuity for the discontinuous class.
+The imposition of observational constraints shrinks the M-R contour mostly from the right, rejecting very massive NSs.
+The astrophysical constraints seem to favour late PT for both non-monotonic and discontinuous EoS, confining quark matter to the cores of sufficiently massive stars.

-Therefore, to summarise both the NICER and GW constraints, hints towards a smoother EoS where PT occurs late, significantly reducing the maximum mass of NS.
-Also, the maximum-mass and maximum-compact sequences are distinctly different, as the former allows for the maximally stiff EoS to maximise the star mass.
-In contrast, the latter prefers a softer low-density and stiffer high-density EoS to maximise the compactness.
-The observational constraints significantly constrain the low-density region of the EoS but are unable to put rigorous bounds on the high-density region.
-Future GW and/or NICER observations of pulsar mass and radius would significantly improve these trends.